kayyagari/loadbalancer/README.md

 2. cd loadbalancer
 3. mvn clean test

-The tests will take about 30seconds to complete.
+The tests will take about 30seconds to complete (Github action is taking about 34 seconds).

 This project was tested using Java v1.8.0_162 on OS X v10.15.3.
 Please note that the tests use and heavily rely on multiple threads so the outcome may likely differ